New & Used Ford F-150: In Depth

-For over three decades, the Ford F-150 has been one of the top selling cars in the U.S. It’s a full-size pickup truck that can be used as a workhorse or an adventure-seeking family’s daily driver.
-The F-150 is a legitimate pickup truck that has become an American icon.
+For more than thirty years, the Ford F-150 has been one of the best selling cars in the U.S. It’s a full-size pickup truck that can double as a workhorse or an adventure-seeking family’s daily driver.
+In the process, become a staple of American truck culture.

-See our 2014 Ford F-150 review for pricing with options, specifications, and gas mileage ratings
+See our 2015 Ford F-150 preview for pricing with options, specifications, and gas mileage ratings

 The Ford F-150 range is staggering in its breadth and depth.
 It runs from "rubber-mat special" base-line trucks ordered for fleet duty all the way up to King Ranch and Raptor editions that ladle on luxury features unimaginable to pickup buyers a decade or two ago.
 The truck can be ordered in variations that suit utility workers, contractors, ranchers, fifth-wheel trailer owners, and off-road racers alike.

 The fabled F-150 competes most directly with the General Motors pickup truck twins, the Chevrolet Silverado 1500 and GMC Sierra 1500.
 Added together, those two trucks have outsold the F-150 in some years, but the Ford nameplate hangs securely onto its "best-selling vehicle line" laurels.
 Then there's the (formerly Dodge) Ram 1500, the third in the home-grown list.
 While the two largest Japanese makers have now dedicated a decade or more and opened plants in the U.S. to build their competing trucks, the Toyota Tundra and Nissan Titan remain far behind the trio of U.S. trucks.